-The Center on Budget and Policy Priorities (CBPP) has proposed establishment of a capped stateadministered renters' credit.
+The Center on Budget and Policy Priorities (CBPP) has proposed the establishment of a capped state-administered renters' credit.

 Under the CBPP proposal, states would receive an amount of credits each year set by a federal formula.
-States could allocate the credits to particular developments to make housing affordable to extremely low-income families.
-Families in units assisted with the renters' credit would pay 30% of their income for rent and utilities.
-The owner would receive a federal tax credit based on the rent reductions it provides, and could opt to pass the credit on to an outside investor or lender who provides resources to keep rents in the development low.
+States would allocate the credits to developments to make housing affordable to extremely low-income families.
+Families in units assisted by the renters' credit would pay 30% of their income for rent and utilities.
+The owner would receive a federal tax credit based on the rent reductions it provides and could opt to pass the credit on to an outside investor or lender who provides resources to keep rent prices in the development low.
+If such a credit were capped so that it had a fully phased-in cost of \$6 billion a year, it could enable about 720,000 extremely low-income families to live in decent, stable, affordable homes.

-In 2016, the University of California, Berkeley's Terner Center for Housing Innovation issued a report presenting three renters' tax credit options.
-One of these would provide an entitlement, tenant-claimed credit sufficient to reduce all renters' housing costs to 30% of their incomes, at an estimated cost of \$76 billion per year.
+In 2016, the University of California at Berkeley's Terner Center for Housing Innovation issued a report presenting three renters' tax credit options.
+One of these would provide a tenant-claimed entitlement credit sufficient to reduce all renters' housing costs by up to 30% of their incomes, at an estimated cost of \$76 billion per year.
 The second would provide a shallower tenant-claimed entitlement credit at an annual cost of \$41 billion.
 The third is a "composite option" that would include a \$5 billion capped, owner-claimed credit for extremely low-income families similar to that proposed by CBPP, and a smaller tenant-claimed credit for other renters costing \$38 billion.

 The idea of a federal renters' credit has received growing attention in recent years.
-The Bipartisan Policy Center, Center for American Progress, Urban Institute, Enterprise Community Partners, Center for Global Policy Solutions, Mortgage Bankers Association, and others have highlighted a renters' credit as a promising strategy to address poverty, homelessness, and high rent burdens.
-In addition, legislation to establish a capped, state-administered renters' credit has been introduced in the last two sessions of Congress: Representative Charles Rangel (D-NY) introduced the Renters Tax Credit Act in 2014; and Representative Barbara Lee (D-CA) included a renters' credit in the Pathways Out of Poverty Act she introduced in 2014 and again in 2015.
+The Bipartisan Policy Center, Center for American Progress, Urban Institute, Enterprise Community Partners, Center for Global Policy Solutions, Prosperity Now, Mortgage Bankers Association, and others have highlighted a renters' credit as a promising strategy to address poverty, homelessness, and high rent burdens.
+Legislation to establish a renters' credit has been introduced in the last three sessions of Congress, including multiple bills during the 2017-2018 session.
+Representative Barbara Lee's (D-CA) "Pathways Out of Poverty Act" proposed a capped, stateadministered renters' credit, and Senator Dean Heller's (R-NV) "Seniors Affordable Housing Tax Credit Act" proposed a similar credit targeted toward elderly households.
+In addition, Senators Cory Booker (D-NJ) and Kamala Harris (D-CA)